-Appledore Lifeboat Station shores up community support with Signagelive digital signage [+VIDEO]
+Appledore Lifeboat Station shores up community support with Signagelive Digital Signage [+VIDEO]

-A base for the Royal National Lifeboat Institution (RNLI) search and rescue operations in Devon, Appledore Lifeboat Station is riding the crest of a wave, after the successful launch of its first ever digital signage system.
+A base for the Royal National Lifeboat Institution (RNLI) search and rescue operations in Devon, Appledore Lifeboat Station is riding the crest of a wave, after the successful launch of its first ever Digital Signage system.

 The installation of a 40-inch screen, powered by Signagelive, has enabled the team to take the helm and raise more awareness – and funds – for the charity, and the work that it does.